 “Oxygen”, the new generation of stations for independent public monitoring of air quality was developed by technicians from Eco City, with the assistance of Arnika’s experts.
-Supported by the Transition Promotion Programme of the Czech Ministry of Foreign Affairs, environmentalists will use them to get unusually reliable data on the local air pollution.
+Supported by the Transition Promotion Programme of the Czech Ministry of Foreign Affairs and the NED foundation, environmentalists will use them to get unusually reliable data on the local air pollution.

 “The stations received new functionalities and an improved design that takes into account the peculiarities of air quality monitoring in the residential areas.
 We will place the stations directly to people’s homes in purpose to get as accurate and relevant figures as possible.
 We needed an effective, simple and affordable technical solution, which was developed only after a number of technical updates,” depicts Anna Zagrebelna, the coordinator of Arnika’s project in Ukraine.